kendrick1win/repronotebook/README.md

 1. Verifies that the required kernel is installed
 2. Executes the notebook to ensure it runs without errors
 3. Generates a `requirements.txt` file to capture dependencies
+4. **NEW**: Generates RO-Crates for research data management and reproducibility

 ## Installation